 In France, education is compulsory from 6 to 16.
 The school year runs from September to June.
-The school system consists of five years of elementary education (Grades 1 to 5) and seven years of secondary education, divided into four years of middle school (collège, Grades 6 to 9) and three of high school (lycée, Grades 10 to 12).
-Students complete high school with the national Baccalauréat exam, which they must pass for admission to higher education.
+The school system consists of five years of elementary education (grades 1 to 5) and seven years of secondary education, divided into four years of middle school (collège, grades 6 to 9) and three of high school (lycée, grades 10 to 12).
+Students complete high school with the national baccalauréat exam, which they must pass for admission to higher education.

 High school tracks.
 The tracking of students occurs at two critical stages (see Figure 1).
-At the end of middle school, about two-thirds of students are admitted to general and technical upper secondary education (Seconde générale et technologique) and the remaining third are tracked into vocational schools (Seconde professionnelle).
-After the first year of high school (Grade 10), the general and technical track is further split: approximately 80% of the students are directed to the general Baccalauréat program for the last two years of high school (Grades 11 and 12), and the other 20%, mostly low-achieving students, are directed towards a technical Baccalauréat, which is more geared towards the needs of business and industry and leads to shorter studies.
+At the end of middle school, about two-thirds of students are admitted to general and technical upper secondary education (seconde générale et technologique) and the remaining third are tracked into vocational schools (seconde professionnelle).
+After the first year of high school (grade 10), the general and technical tracks are further split: approximately 80% of the students are directed to the general baccalauréat program for the last two years of high school (grades 11 and 12), and the other 20%, mostly low-achieving students, are directed towards a technical baccalauréat, which is more geared towards the needs of business and industry and leads to shorter studies.